 The following Terms and Conditions together with the general information contained on our website form the basis of your agreement with Original Volunteers Limited.
 Please read them carefully as they set out our respective rights and obligations.
 By registering with us we are entitled to assume that you have had the opportunity to read and have read these terms and conditions and agree to them.
+A further reminder is included in almost every email sent from Original Volunteers.

 In these terms and conditions: